Of Pencils and Computers

 Although both economists and psychometricians typically treat them as interval scales, test scores are reported using ordinal scales.
-Using the Early Childhood Longitudinal Study and the Children of the National Longitudinal Survey, we examine the effect of order-preserving scale transformations on the evolution of the black-white reading test score gap from kindergarten entry through third grade.
+Using the Early Childhood Longitudinal Study and the Children of the National Longitudinal Survey of Youth, we examine how order-preserving scale transformations affect the evolution of the black-white reading test score gap from kindergarten entry through third grade.
 Plausible transformations reverse the growth of the gap in the CNLSY and greatly reduce it in the ECLS-K during the early school years.
 All growth from entry through first grade and a nontrivial proportion from first to third grade probably reflects scaling decisions.

 The Black-White Education-Scaled Test-Score Gap in Grades K-7 (with Timothy Bond)

 We address the ordinality of test scores by rescaling them by the average eventual educational attainment of students with a given test score in a given grade.
 We show that measurement error in test scores causes this approach to underestimate the black-white test score gap and use an instrumental variables procedure to adjust the gap.
 While the unadjusted gap grows rapidly in the early school years, particularly in reading, after correction for measurement error, the education-scaled gap is large, exceeds the actual black-white education gap and is roughly constant.
 Strikingly, the gap in all grades is largely explained by a small number of measures of socioeconomic background.
 We discuss the interpretation of scales tied to adult outcomes.

 The Effect of High School Exit Exams on Graduation, Employment and Incarceration (with Olesya Baker)